MFlowCode/MFC/docs/documentation/case.md

 | num_fluids volume fractions   | num_fluids volume fractions   |
 | N/A                           | num_fluids partial pressures  |

-The above variables are used for all simualtions.
+The above variables are used for all simulations.

 | 5-eqn | 6-eqn |
 | ----  |  ---- |